 Crossrail is always mindful of compliance and regulation.
 It takes its responsibility very seriously, ensuring it operates on an open and fair playing field for all tenderers.
 The ability to have all documentation electronically in one place, easily accessible and easily retrievable, is a must for auditing and reporting.
 The company is accountable to various government stakeholders including the Department for Transport (DfT) and Transport for London (TfL) for the expenditure incurred in delivering the project; it is therefore subject to scrutiny by various audit bodies.
 So as well as spending wisely, having a full audit trail is paramount.

-Crossrail uses the data for monthly reports and to answer enquiries.
+Crossrail uses the data for monthly reports and to answer inquiries.
 Being able to respond quickly and confidently gives the company a professional edge, whether it is FOI requests, parliamentary questions, or specific questions from the Mayor.
-Crucially, this data is centrally available, always accurate.
+Crucially, this data is centrally available and always accurate.

 Darlington has been using the software for many years, so has seen some changes and developments in the tool in his time.
 “A big advantage of JAGGAER is that it consistently updates its software to make it more intuitive — things like phraseology, making the buttons do exactly what they say they will, moving things around to make navigation easier.
 They take customer feedback seriously. ” And in terms of support, Crossrail has been happy with JAGGAER’s responsiveness and helpfulness.
 Upon first registration, a supplier is pointed to a help facility — even if they have difficulty loading their registration, they are fully supported.